Revisiting Pretenders’ Comeback Album, ‘Last of the Independents’

 That album would become Last of the Independents, which was hailed as a return to form when released at the apex of alternative rock's popularity, on May 10, 1994.
 Suddenly, in her mid-40s, Hynde was sharing the rock charts with many of the artists she helped inspire -- and she wasn't being treated like a grandma.
 How could she be, with a lead single like "Night in My Veins"?
 Everything about it was vintage Pretenders (a guitar-driven, mid-tempo rocker in which Hynde uses her sex appeal to discuss the appeal of sex) yet remained a slick, sharp, modern record primed for the airwaves.
 With this sly classic, Hynde sounded like she had rediscovered her sense of purpose.

 In terms of commercial success, "Night in My Veins" had nothing on "I'll Stand by You," a power ballad smothered in studio excess: Strings!
 Echo effects!
 Gospel choir!
 More, more, more!
-But even with the production, Hynde's emotional performance sits at the center of this song, and no one can match Chrissie’s vulnerability, much less those bangs.
+But even with the production, Hynde's emotional performance sits at the center of the song, and no one can match her vulnerability.

-Although Last of the Independents would be the last big hit album for the Pretenders, it re-established Hynde was one of the great lead singers in rock and (via a subsequent tour) returned the band to road prominence.
+Even though Last of the Independents would be the band's last hit album, it reestablished Hynde as one of the great singers in rock, and returned the band to road prominence.
 It also helped create the band's most stable lineup.
 Hynde, Seymour, Hobson and Chambers would stay together for more than a decade.